bgao-vt/website/content/post/nsfc_18.md

 math = false
 +++

-I have recently received a new research grant from the National Natural Science Foundation of China (NSFC), titled "Theories and Technologies of Resource Allocation in Radio Access Networks for Special Event Hotspots"!
+I have recently received a new research grant from the National Natural Science Foundation of China (NSFC)!
+This project focuses on the optimization of resource allocation in radio access networks for mass event hotspots.